Beloin/ESP32_Oled_example/docs/i2c-SSD1306communication.md

 When one byte of data is sent, all the rows of the same page are filled with the byte sent.
 With the register that has a pointer to the column.
 Important: Data bit D0 is written in the top row, while data bit D7 is written into bottom row.

 <img src="./how_image_is_written.png"/>

+Can draw inside RAM using three methods:

+ - Page addressing mode
+ - Horizontal addressing mode
+ - Vertical addressing mode

+# Reset Circuit

+1. Display is OFF
+1. 128x64 Display mode (How to change display mode?)
+1. Normal segment and display data column address and row address mapping (SEG0 mapped to address 00h and COM0 mapped to address 00h)
+1. Display start line is set at display RAM address 0
+1. Shift register data clear in serial interface
+1. Column address counter is set at 0
+1. Normal scan direction of the COM outputs
+1. Contrast control register is set at 7Fh
+1. Normal display mode (Equivalent to A4h command)